acgetchell/CDT-plusplus/README.md

 fields, YAML, GitHub Actions syntax and security, whitespace, and CMake preset parsing. `ci` adds the pinact policy check and the supported build/test contract.
 Documentation validation remains available separately through `just docs-check`.
-The GitHub Actions Ubuntu GCC, Ubuntu Clang, macOS AppleClang, and Windows MSVC jobs all run `just ci` followed by `just build-parallel`.
+The GitHub Actions Ubuntu GCC, Ubuntu Clang, macOS AppleClang, and Windows MSVC jobs all run `just ci`; the two Ubuntu jobs also run `just build-parallel`.
 Windows continues to compile with native MSVC; the locked Python environment supplies `clang-format` only as a source formatter.
 Install the developer tools with Homebrew, use equivalent system packages, or let pkgx supply the Unix environment ephemerally; pkgx remains optional.
 For